FamilySearch/pewpew/README.md

     pretty: true
 ```

-Creates a global logger which will log to the file "http_err.log" the request and response of the first five requests which have an HTTP status of 400 or greater.
+Creates a global logger named "http_errors" which will log to the file "http_err.log" the request and response of the first five requests which have an HTTP status of 400 or greater.

 ### endpoints
 ---